 In a non-construction sector, civil/geotechnical engineers may generally work in either the public and private sectors.
 In the public sector, civil/geotechnical engineers find themselves working with city municipalities, county road commissions, state department of transportation (DOTs), and federal agencies (DNR, Army Corps of Engineers, etc.).
 In the private sector, civil/geotechnical engineers may choose to work with a number of variable sized firms, including both “specialty” geotech firms or multi-disciplinary civil engineering companies.

 The subdiscipline requires knowledge of geology, foundations, and infrastructure design.
 Some of these subjects are in the standard civil engineering coursework.
 Others are specific technical electives for your senior year.
-The Degree Worksheet marks these electives with a "G."
+The Civil Engineering major section of the Catalog marks these technical electives with a "G."